 Periodontal Treatment in Rehoboth Beach, DE

 Periodontal disease affects much more than your gums.
-It has been linked to serious health conditions including heart disease and diabetes.
-While most people typically don’t develop gum disease until they are in their 30s and 40s, it is possible to develop gum disease earlier, particularly if you have a strong family history or other risk factors like smoking.
-Certain medications may make you more susceptible to gum disease because they have a tendency to dry out your mouth, and health conditions that weaken your immune system also can contribute to the early development of periodontal disease.
+The disease is linked to severe health conditions, including heart disease and diabetes.
+While most people typically don’t develop gum disease until they are in their 30s and 40s, it is possible to develop gum disease earlier, particularly if you have a strong family history of the disease or other risk factors like smoking.
+Certain medications may make you more susceptible to gum disease because they tend to dry out your mouth.
+Health conditions that weaken your immune system also contribute to the early development of periodontal disease.

 - Persistent bad breath

-- Gums that are swollen, dark red, painful, or that bleed easily
+- Gums that are swollen, dark red, or painful

 - Pain while chewing